Sparse Gaussian Process Potentials: Application to Lithium Diffusivity in Superionic Conducting Solid Electrolytes: Sparse Gaussian process regression potentials

+The training data consists of a set of configurations ${X}=\{{x}_j\}_{j=1}^{n}$ as inputs along with their potential energies and forces obtained from FP calculations as targets $Y$.
+For briefness, in the following we only consider potential energies $Y=\{E_j\}_{j=1}^{n}$.
+By representing $\varepsilon$ as a Gaussian process it is assumed that the targets are sampled from a distribution given by~\cite{Rasmussen2005GaussianLearning}

+where $k_{nn}$ is the covariance matrix $\kernel(x_i, x_j)$ amongst the data, $\normal$ is a multivariate Gaussian distribution, $\beta$ is the scale of variance and $\sigma$ the scale of random noise in $Y$. $\sigma,\beta$ and other hyper-parameters which may be defined in $\kernel$ are optimized by maximizing the log-likelihood of $Y$.
+For a test configuration ${x}^\ast$, the predictive distribution $E^\ast$ for the potential energy becomes

+where $k_{\ast n}$ is the covariance matrix for ${x}^\ast$ and data ${X}$, $\predmean$ is the predictive mean, and $\predvar$ is the predictive variance. \autoref{eq:predmean} is the defining equation for Gaussian process regression (GPR).
+This calculation requires inversion of a large covariance matrix which scales as $\mathcal{O}(n^3)$.

-Let $\mathrm{z}=\{\chi_j\}_{j=1}^{m}$ denote a reduced set of LCEs that is sufficient statistics for $\mathrm{X}$ which may be obtained by random sampling or more sophisticated greedy selection algorithms.
-The key for a sparse Gaussian process (SGPR) model is low-rank approximation of the full Gram matrix
+For improving the scalability, one can exploit the LCE similarities in the data $X$.
+It is very likely that many LCE pairs in $X$ are similar: $\kernel(\rho,\rho')\approx 1$.
+Let ${z}=\{\chi_j\}_{j=1}^{m}$ denote a reduced set of LCEs which are significantly distinct from each other and are sufficient statistics for ${X}$. $z$ is called the inducing set of LCEs.
+The key for a SGPR model is low-rank approximation of the covariance matrices~\cite{Rasmussen2005GaussianLearning}